Shopify/polaris/src/components/Modal/README.md

 ## Best practices

+Use modals when merchants must complete an action before they can continue with the main workflow.
+Avoid using modals to display complex forms or large amounts of information.

 Modals should:

-- Only be closed by clicking the `X` or `Cancel` button and not by clicking the backdrop outside the modal, which is a large touch target that could result in accidental presses.
-Modals require merchants to take an action and should prevent the merchant from accidentally closing the modal without completing the required task.
+- Require that merchants take an action.
+- Close when merchants press the `X` button, the `Cancel` button, or the <kbd>Esc</kbd> key, not when merchants click or tap the area outside the modal.
-- Avoid having more than two buttons (primary and secondary) at the bottom.
+- Not have more than two buttons (primary and secondary) at the bottom.
 This prevents unclear action hierarchy and crowding on mobile screens.
 Since modals are for focused tasks, they should have focused actions.
 In some cases however, a [tertiary action](#tertiary-actions) may be appropriate.

 ---